Around this time each year, I start to hear twinges of panic in the voices of new bands who are reaching out to us for the first time.

 Newspapers, radio stations and most larger online publications will often only cover shows at official venues of a certain size.
 For this reason, it’s important not to book release parties at house venues, small cafes, DIY spaces, or private venues.
 When planning a release show, it’s always best to hold out for the best venue possible, even if it means pushing your release back.

-As far as I can tell, the last reasonable release date is the Friday before Christmas.
-This year it’s December 18th.
-That makes the last strong release show date December 20th, although to be honest, that even sounds a little late to me.
+As far as I can tell, the last reasonable release date is the Friday before Thanksgiving.

-As long as you begin promoting your release to press with at least six weeks notice, you should be fine releasing music up until this point.
+As long as you begin promoting your release to press with at least eight weeks notice, you should be fine releasing music up until this point.

 If this is all sounding a little grim to you, don’t despair.
 The rest of the post focuses on how to navigate the winter clusterfuck.